TommasoSorgente/PanelLib/README.md

 ## Content of the repository

 - `data` meshes, building files and sun database used in the paper, relative to the city of Genoa:
    - `buildings`, `single_building` output of the roof extraction and characterization algorithm (https://github.com/chiararomanengo/PanelLib) relative to the whole city and a single building;
    - `city_summer`, `city_summer` meshes of the portion of Genoa considered in the paper, with summer and winter vegetation;
    - `sun` sun database derived from the public repository https://climate.onebuilding.org/WMO_Region_6_Europe/ITA_Italy/LG_Liguria/ITA_LG_Genoa.161210_TMYx.2007-2021.zip (note that, in the paper we used private sun data and, therefore, the results may differ);
- - `external` links to external libraries, i.e. cinolib (https://github.com/mlivesu/cinolib);
+- `external` links to external libraries;
 - `src` the source code;
 - `main.cpp` example of usage;
 - `Parameters.csv` parameters file containing all required input;
 - `tests` parameters files for reproducing the paper results;

 ## How to use it